 As the world becomes increasingly concerned with the state of the planet and we try to live our lives in an eco-friendlier way, we are seeing that reducing our waste and cutting our carbon footprint are ways that we can all do our bit.
 And when it comes to changing how we go about our daily lives to become greener, our homes are an important factor.

-Why Convert a Shipping Container?
+Why Convert a Unit?

-Creating a Converted Shipping Container Home
+Creating a Converted Home

-To create your converted shipping container home, there are several ways that you need to adapt it.
+To create your converted home, there are several ways that you need to adapt it.
 You would need to start by coming up with the design, including the size and layout of the house.

-Shipping containers are available in a range of sizes, including 10ft x 8ft, 20ft x 8ft and 40ft x 8ft on the floor plan, but remember that you can always join them together to create a larger space.
+These are available in a range of sizes, including 10ft x 8ft, 20ft x 8ft and 40ft x 8ft on the floor plan, but remember that you can always join them together to create a larger space.

 You will also need to consider adding other features, including: